wolcn/flux-demo/README.md

 Once the sync is applied, it should only take a couple of minutes or so for the demo pods to appear in the appropriate namespaces.

-Things to be checked when trouble shooting are the status of the sync objects, which in this case are `gitrepository` objects.
+Things to be checked when troubleshooting are the status of the sync objects, which in this case are `gitrepository` objects.
 Do this with:
 ```
 kubectl get gitrepository -A
 ```